 This Wild Rice Pilaf is one of my favorite side dishes!
 The rice and veggies are so tender and packed with delicate flavors.

-I like to make this wild rice pilaf with mushrooms, dried cranberries, diced apples, toasted almonds, and parsley to make it taste like fall.
+I like to make this wild rice pilaf recipe with mushrooms, dried cranberries, diced apples, toasted almonds, and parsley to make it taste like fall.
 All these ingredients add great texture and flavor contrast.

 It’s the perfect holiday side dish that everyone will love!

-I swear I could not stop eating this DELICIOUS wild rice pilaf in one sitting.
+I swear I could not stop eating this DELICIOUS wild rice pilaf with mushrooms in one sitting.
 I’m a huge fan of rice in general, but this pilaf is seriously out of this world.
 So, so good!

-My favorite thing about this rice is that it’s got all my favorite seasonal ingredients: baby bella mushrooms, cranberries, fresh apples, toasted almonds, and Italian parsley.
+My favorite thing about this wild rice pilaf is that it’s got all my favorite seasonal ingredients: baby bella mushrooms, cranberries, fresh apples, toasted almonds, and Italian parsley.
 There’s great texture, freshness, and comfort flavors all in one.

 I’ve already made it several times, and it will definitely make it to my Thanksgiving menu this year.
 I can’t wait!